 During our second visit, we stayed at the 25hours Hotel enticed after an evening drink at the rooftop bar during our first visit.
 It’s a cool boutique hotel with funky decor and lots to look at.

 Airbnb is available in Vienna for those on a budget.
-The average price for an entire apartment is 202 euro however here are some as low as 45 euro.
-Private rooms are cheaper at averaging at 49 euro but going as low as 24 euro.
+The average price for an apartment is 120 euros.
+There are some I’d classify as liveable as low as 45 euro.
+Private rooms are cheaper averaging at 68 euros but can be found for 24 euro.

 New to Airbnb?
 You can sign up here for money off (and we’ll get credit too, thanks!)